Updated: Jul 13

-This is a frequently asked question by working parents, and often the answer is not as simple as you might think.
-When showing new families our grounds at Kenmore District Kindergarten, they often say that while childcare has some advantages in terms of the length of the day and what food/care items are provided, there are some big drawbacks to this type of care.
+This is a frequently asked question by parents and often the answer is not as simple as you might think.
+When meeting families who have previously had their children in Childcare they often say that while it has its advantages in terms of the length of the day and the meals/care items that may be provided, there are some drawbacks to this type of care.
 The most frequently voiced complaints are:

 That their child is not being “challenged” enough

 They are often confused about who is “in-charge” at the Centre

 Their child does not settle well at drop-off

 Their child is in a ‘Kindy program’ but there is not a qualified Kindy teacher present

 Having taught in both settings and having had two children go through both types of care - I have a good understanding of the differences between the two early learning settings and where families tend to see the most benefits.

 Relationships - since Kindy has set days for each group you have the same children attending each program.
 This helps to facilitate quality relationships with both the staff and the other children.